 As I’ve mentioned, I made my own vinyl skirting two years in a row.
 During the first year, I made countless mistakes.
 In the second year, I used what I learned from the previous winter to make even better vinyl skirting, but still made a few mistakes.

 But to know if it’s right for you, let’s look at the pros and cons.

 DIY Vinyl Skirting – Pros

-- You can design your own system for hanging and weighting the skirting that works best for you and don’t have to pay for materials you can’t use.
+- You can design your own system for hanging and weighting the skirting that works best for you.

-- If you choose to use recycled billboard tarps (which is what I used in the picture below), you’re helping the environment by reusing instead of buying new.
+- If you choose to use recycled billboard tarps (pictured above), you’re helping the environment by reusing vinyl.

 DIY Vinyl Skirting – Cons

 - It’s a lot of work—not just physical work, but mental work—figuring out exactly what sizes and shapes of vinyl to order to fit around all of the slide-outs and areas of different heights.